 A new January 2023 Training Course and Apprenticeship Scheme in Reminiscence Arts in Dementia Care:

 15 Camden Row, Blackheath

 Pam Schweitzer is a writer, theatre director, trainer and lecturer.
 Following many years teaching and writing about Theatre in Education and Educational Drama, she became fascinated by Reminiscence and Oral History.

-She has devoted the last 30 years to recording and preserving for posterity the memories of older people on key themes in the social history of the 20th century.
+She has devoted the last 37 years to recording and preserving for posterity the memories of older people on key themes in the social history of the 20th century.

 To accompany these shows, Pam Schweitzer has co-ordinated professionally designed 3-dimensional exhibitions and produced books of edited reminiscences and photos collected during the research periods.

 Pam opened the world’s first Reminiscence Centre in London in 1987, as a focus for professional training in reminiscence, a meeting place for people of all generations and cultures to participate in reminiscence projects.

 She has subsequently supported the establishment of other Reminiscence Centres both in the UK and in other European countries.

 11th, 12th and 13th April 2022 at BathwayTheatre, University of Greenwich and online